barryclark/jekyll-now/_posts/2017-8-6-Controlling-the-water-pump-with-Arduino.md

 <!--excerpt-->

-Courtesy to Tinkercad for amazing circuit board modelling and Evernote for wonder image annotation.
+Courtesy to Tinkercad for amazing circuit board modelling and Evernote for wonderful image annotation.

 There isn’t a readily modelled image for the relay module so I need to improvise here.
 However, this is pretty much how it was wired.
 I used 2 breadboards for the real life model but this wiring can be achieved with no breadboards at all.